About Plasmalife motion graphics and design

 Balvis Rubess is a designer, illustrator, art director and motion artist based in Toronto.
 He loves to collaborate and be challenged, artistically, as well as intellectually.
 His career has taken him on many artistic paths: he started out as a designer, worked as an art director and creative director, transitioned to a full-time illustrator for many years and, now, mainly focuses on motion graphics & animation, with the occasional website design project on the side.

 His editorial clients include Fortune, Time, Harpers, Chicago Tribune, Cottage Life and various others.
 Advertising clients include McDonalds, Esso, Coke, Molson, Nestlé, Arena Stage, etc. He has illustrated three Pop-up books with Melcher Media in New York: The Pop-up Book of Phobias, published by William Morrow, The Pop-up Book of Nightmares, published by St. Martin’s Press, and The Pop-up Book of Sex, published by Harper Collins.

-His illustration work has been published in Communication Arts, American Illustration, Society of Illustrators, Applied Arts, and Graphis annuals as well as “This Face you Got”, a compilation of portraiture.
+His illustration work has been published in Communication Arts, American Illustration, Society of Illustrators NYC, 3X3 Pro Show, Applied Arts, and Graphis annuals as well as “This Face you Got”, a compilation of portraiture.
 Silver medals from the Toronto Art Directors Club and 3-Dimensional Illustration Awards.
-Winner of the 2012, 2014 and 2015 AI/AP International Motion Art Awards and two Platinum Pixie Awards for motion graphics.
+Winner of the 2012, 2014 2015, 2017 and 2019 AI/AP International Motion Art Awards, and two Platinum Pixie Awards for motion graphics.